iRobotEducation/create3_docs/docs/hw/electrical.md

 It will self-protect and disconnect from any load at 10.8 V or lower.

 !!! attention "Notice"
-    It is recommended not to run the robot for extended periods below 10% charge.
-When not overridden, the robot's light ring will flash red to indicate this low battery state.
+    When not overridden, the robot's light ring will flash red to indicate low battery state, at about 10% state of charge.
+It is recommended not to run the robot for extended periods of time in this state.

 Charge the battery by placing Create® 3 on the included iRobot® Home Base™ Charging Station.
 The light ring will show the state of charge and animate while the battery is charging.